ayoyu/BotCleanProblem/README.md

 Example usage:
 --------------
-- Run the game with Uniform Cost Search agent in a board with dimensions HEIGHT x WIDTH:
+- Run the game with Breadth First Search agent in a board with dimensions HEIGHT x WIDTH:

-  	$ python bot_clean.py -H 10 -W 15 -a UCS
+    $ python bot_clean.py -H 10 -W 15 -a BFS

-- Run the game with Q-learning agent in a board with default dimension (8 x 10):
+- Run the game with Q-learning agent in a board with default dimensions (8 x 10):

   $ python bot_clean.py -a Qlearning

-- RUN the game with the default algorithm Breadth First Search:
+- RUN the game with the default algorithm Uniform Cost Search:

   $ python bot_clean.py -H 7 -W 20

-- RUN the game with the defautl args agent(BFS), board dimensions(8 x 10):
+- RUN the game with the defaults args agent(UCS), board dimensions(8 x 10):

   $ python bot_clean.py

 ```
 ### Example: